stg7/mini_websrv/README.md

 # mini_websrv

-just an educational minimalisitc web sever using pyhtons build in webserver with extensions of basic routing.
+just an educational minimalisitc web sever using pythons build-in webserver with extensions of basic routing.